 Apple iPhone Battery Slowdown

-Do you own an iPhone 6, 6 Plus, 6s, 6s Plus or SE?
+Do you own an iPhone 6, 6 Plus, 6s, 6s Plus, SE, 7 or 7 Plus?
 Apple secretly slowed down your phone.

 If you own an affected iPhone, or purchased a new battery or iPhone due to Apple's slowdown, fill out the form to find out more »

 Research recently uncovered that Apple secretly installed a feature to intentionally slow down performance of many iPhone models under certain circumstances.
 Apple failed to disclose this action to millions of affected iPhone owners in the U.S. The company has now forced consumers to either continue using phones suffering from these performance shortfalls, or pay Apple $29 for a new battery.
 We believe consumers should have other options.